euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 Plotting Architecture
 ---------------------
 ``afterplot`` provides plotting functionality via a set of plotter classes, with the user (i.e. the engineer writing a calculation script) creating an instance of the appropriate class to generate a plot.
 All plotter classes inherit from a ``BasePlot`` class.
-This base class is essentially a wrapper for a ``matplotlib`` ``Figure`` object which represents a single plotting window, plus the ``Axes`` objects which represent the plots or sub-plots this contains  **FIGURE**.
+This base class is essentially a wrapper for a ``matplotlib`` ``Figure`` object which represents a single plotting window, plus the ``Axes`` objects which represent the plots or sub-plots this contains.

 At present ``afterplot`` provides only four types of plotter, although these are expected to be sufficent for most current requirements: